Super Size Me: Findings

 The documentary's end text states that it took Spurlock five months to lose 20.1 lb and another nine months to lose the last 4.5 lb.
-His then-girlfriend Alex, now his ex-wife, began supervising his recovery with a vegan "detox diet", which became the basis for her book, The Great American Detox Diet.
+His then-girlfriend Alex, now his ex-wife, began supervising his recovery with a vegan "detox diet", which became the basis for her book The Great American Detox Diet.

 The movie ends with a rhetorical question, "Who do you want to see go first, you or them?"
 This is accompanied by a cartoon tombstone, which reads "Ronald McDonald (1954–2012)", which originally appeared in The Economist in an article addressing the ethics of marketing to children.

-A short epilogue was added to the film.
-It showed that the salads can contain even more calories than burgers if the customer adds liberal amounts of cheese and dressing prior to consumption.
-Also, it described McDonald's discontinuation of the Super Size option six weeks after the movie's premiere, as well as its recent emphasis on healthier menu items such as salads, and the release of the new adult Happy Meal.
+A short epilogue showed that the salads can contain even more fat and calories than burgers if the customer adds liberal amounts of cheese and dressing before consumption.
+It also described McDonald's discontinuation of the Super Size option six weeks after the movie's premiere, as well as its recent emphasis on healthier menu items such as salads, and the release of the new "Go Active!
+Adult Happy Meal."
 McDonald's denied that these changes had anything to do with the film.